Community Science InstituteCommunity Science InstituteCommunity Science InstituteCommunity Science Institute

 Please contact us for further information and pricing.

 Payment must be completed at the time samples are dropped off at the lab.
-CSI accepts payment in the form of cash, card, or check.

 Effective January 13, 2025: ELAP (Environmental Laboratory Accreditation Program) requires all State Certified Laboratories to meet certain criteria when accepting samples for testing.
 If samples do not meet the criteria, a note must be added to the certified test report identifying the sample as not meeting NELAC (National Environmental Laboratory Accreditation Conference) acceptance requirements.
 To prevent this, please follow the instructions below.